Miccighel/Crowd_Frame/README.md

    `data/build/mturk/tokens.csv`
 8. Review the status of each submission by using the `Manage` tab.

+#### Understanding the MTurk Wrapper and `tokens.csv`

+**File structure**
+The `tokens.csv` file is **not** a mapping of input–output pairs.
+Instead, it contains **one row per HIT**, and each row repeats the complete set of output tokens (semicolon-separated) for the batch.

+**Reason for repetition**
+If a batch includes 15 HITs, the file will have 15 rows, and **each row** will contain the same semicolon-separated list of the 15 output tokens.
+This is intentional and matches the generation logic used by the MTurk integration.

+**Validation process**
+On the MTurk task page, workers:
+- open the linked task page with their assigned `workerId`
+- copy the output token shown at the end of the task
+- paste it into the wrapper form

+The page then checks whether the submitted token is in the list provided by `tokens.csv`.
+Only valid tokens enable the **Submit** button.

+**Best practices**
+- Ensure the semicolon-separated list includes all `token_output` values from `hits.json`
+- The number of rows in `tokens.csv` must equal the total number of HITs in the batch
+- Do not manually edit the file; regenerate it if you change your HITs or tokens

+> **Note:** Older documentation referred to “pairs” of input/output tokens.
+For MTurk, only the set of output tokens is required in the CSV, repeated per row, since validation is handled by the wrapper.

 ### Prolific

 A task requester that aims to recruit each worker using Prolific must: